-1 Introduction
+1. Introduction

 During winter 2009-2010 northern Europe experienced unusually calm wind speeds and wind farms were not very productive.
 The low wind speeds coincided with a period of very low temperatures, leading to a situation of high electricity demand.
 The implication for the electricity sector was that it had to call on thermal generation to a much greater extent than might have been expected in a 'normal' year, which lead to higher CO_2 emissions than might have occurred otherwise.
-The extended period of unusually calm wind speeds has been attributed to the influence of the North Atlantic Oscillation (NAO) (Jung et al., 2011; Ouzeau et al., 2011).
+The extended period of unusually calm wind speeds has been attributed to the influence of the North Atlantic Oscillation (NAO) [1, 2].

-The NAO is characterised by a north-south sea-level pressure dipolar pattern, with one of the centres located over Iceland and the other one approximately over the Azores Islands, and is the dominant regional pattern of atmospheric pressure variability (Hurrell, 1995; Hurrell et al., 2013).
+The NAO is characterised by a north-south sea-level pressure dipolar pattern, with one of the centres located over Iceland and the other one approximately over the Azores Islands, and is the dominant regional pattern of atmospheric pressure variability [3, 4].
 NAO variability is strongest in the winter and is associated with shifts in the path of weather systems travelling across the North Atlantic.
-The positive phase (NAO+) is generally associated with warm, wet and windy conditions in northern Europe compared to the long-term mean and the reverse applying for NAO-, the negative phase (Hurrell et al., 2013).
-The harsh winter of 2009-2010 was associated with a record persistence of the negative phase, which was unprecedented since winter 1939-1940 (Ouzeau et al., 2011).
+The positive phase (NAO+) is generally associated with warm, wet and windy conditions in northern Europe compared to the long-term mean and the reverse applying for NAO-, the negative phase [4].
+The harsh winter of 2009-2010 was associated with a record persistence of the negative phase, which was unprecedented since winter 1939-1940 [2].